meet-projects/Y2YL-Labs/Type I/Session 2, Flask Forms/README.md

 ## Instructions:
 1. Open your repl.it from the previous lab.
-2. Edit the login route, to allow GET and POST methods.
+2. Edit the login route, to allow `GET` and `POST` methods.
-3. Edit the form tag in login.html in order to link it correctly to our login route.
-Set the action to the login route ('/'), and the method to "POST".
+3. Edit the form tag in `login.html` in order to link it correctly to our login route.
+    - Set the `action` to the login route `'/'`, and the `method` to `"POST"`.
 4. Inside the login fuction:
     i.
 Don't forget, to check the method (Get/Post) in order to continue to the next steps. ii.
-Assign allowed usernames and passwords, which means; create variables defining the correct ones. iii.
+Assign allowed usernames and passwords, which means; create variables defining the correct username and password that should be allowed if entered.
+        - For example:
+        ```python
+        username = "Jiana"
+        password = "meetyear2022"

+        @app.route(.........
+        ```
+    iii.
 Check if the information is correct.
-If it is → proceed to logging in the portal(home page).
-If not → retry
+        - If it is → proceed to logging in the portal (home page).
+        - If not → try logging in again.
-5. When returning the "Portal.html", pass the username, so it will display “Welcome, [username]” when logged in.
+5. When returning the `"Portal.html"`, pass the `username`, so it will display `“Welcome, [username]”` when logged in.